amolsood/notes/AWS/RDS/Highlights.md

   - Used for performance scalability
   - Offloads read heavy operations to replica and frees up primary instance
   - e.g - Business intelligence, reporting jobs
+- Aurora
+  - 2 copies of data contained in each availability zone, with a minimum of 3 availability zones.
+Total 6 copies of data
+  - Automated backups are always enabled and do not impact DB performance
+  - Can take snapshots with Aurora, no performance impact
+  - Snapshots can be shared with other AWS accounts
+  - Replicas available
+    - Aurora - 15 replicas
+    - MySQL - 5 replicas
+    - PostgreSQL - 5 replicas